vickimzhang/vmzhang-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a field ecologist, writer, and educator.
+I am a field ecologist and educator.

 I am a PhD Candidate in the [Kotanen Lab](https://www.utm.utoronto.ca/~w3pkota/) at the University of Toronto at Mississauga.
-For my graduate work, I am investigating the risk of invasive species at the edge of the Arctic.
+For my graduate work, I am investigating the effect of human impacts on invasive species at the edge of the Canadian Arctic.
 Other current projects include: using statistics, data visualization, and mathematical modeling in R and Python for science communication; developing best practices for mentorship and pedagogy in university-level science courses, outreach, and research.

 I completed my Honour's Bachelor of Science in the Department of Ecology and Evolutionary Biology at the University of Toronto.
 My undergraduate thesis work was supervised by [Locke Rowe](https://rowe.eeb.utoronto.ca/) and [David Punzalan](https://www.davidpunzalan.com/), where I investigated the distributions and range shifts of two ambush bug species, _Phymata americana_ and _P. pennsylvanica_.